 EVALUATION OF THE THYROID

 In a patient presenting with thyroid disease, a thorough history and physical examination of the gland are critical and are complemented by appropriate laboratory tests and imaging.
 The history should question both systemic and local symptoms.
-Family history of thyroid dysfunction or malignancy is also ...
+Family history of thyroid dysfunction ...